binary-tools

 // will output [1, 0, 0, 0, 2, 0, 3, 0, 4, 0, 0, 0, 0, 0, 0, 0]

-// Set width to 8-bit will just enforce data to fit in standard sizes;
+// Set width to 8-bit will just enforce system-specific sizes;

-// no alignment is done, but the 3-byte type is padded to fit 4 bytes
+// even if no alignment is done, the 3-byte type is padded to fit 4 bytes

 btools.pack('8@tbhb', [1, 2, 3, 4]);